- Class: Aves

 Move over.
 African pygmy falcons rely on weaver bird nests for their roosting and nest sites, especially sociable weavers in South Africa and white-headed buffalo weavers in northeast Africa.
 They also hole up in the nests of sparrow-weavers and glossy starlings.
 Pairs and their chicks roost together in the same weaver nest chamber until the young move on.
 The African pygmy falcon prefers larger weaver nest masses, occupying 12 to 25 percent of nest masses available.
 It uses up to six chambers for its nests.

 The falcons are not just moochers, though.
 In the southwest portion of their range, the pygmy falcons fearlessly protect the homestead from snakes and rodents (and score a meal), so it’s a symbiotic arrangement.
 But in the northeastern part of their range, where they utilize white-headed buffalo weaver nests, those “host” birds can ward off predators, so they gain little from the interlopers.
 This living arrangement makes the African pygmy falcon a “nest pirate.”

-The pair occupies a weaver nest chamber, with the lip of entrance becoming coated in white droppings that turn pink over time.
-The falcon’s eggs hatch after about a month long incubation period.
+The pair occupies a weaver nest chamber, with the lip of the entrance becoming coated in white droppings that turn pink over time.
+The falcon’s eggs hatch after about a monthlong incubation period.
 Hatching is asynchronous, so youngsters may be different sizes.
 Chicks have fluffy white down feathers and fledge at 27 to 40 days.
 Youngsters stick around the parental nest about two months after fledging.

-Living Large Having a broad range and flexible diet helps the African pygmy falcon survive.
+Living large.
+Having a broad range and flexible diet helps the African pygmy falcon survive.
 As long as its habitat persists, so will this mighty hunter.
-Currently, this species appears to be stable.
+Currently, the African pygmy falcon appears to be stable.